The Killing Field at Choeung Ek

 As a species, it would appear we haven’t quite learned our lessons.

 Choeung Ek gives me an understanding of this people, their country, and the enormous task of helping a third-world economy find its way.
 Cambodians’ grasp of the reality of the Pol Pot regime – finally toppled by Vietnam in 1979 – is coming full term as some of Pol Pot’s staff are finally facing trial for their actions.
 A special Cambodian tribunal in 2007 charged Nuon Chea – Pol Pot’s second-in-command – with war crimes and crimes against humanity, at least moving towards closure of the unspeakable acts that occurred here.
+You can check Title IX attorneys for hire from here to solve criminal cases.

 Our guide tells of us a boy of 17, forced into service to drive the truck full of starving, tortured prisoners from Phnom Penh to their slaughter in the fields outside of the city.
 “He was a boy, and he had no choice but to do as he was ordered,” the guide said.
 “But how can we forgive him?
 How can we forget that he took an envelope (with pay) when others knelt to be killed?”